-Subscription fraud is different on every network, as some are more disposed for prepay or post pay connections.
+Subscription Fraud is different on every network, as some are more disposed for pre-paying or post-paying connections.
 Blacklists of ‘Hot addresses’ are typically maintained but far from complete, and can’t identify spoofed street names with no other customers

 Example: A Fraudster will seek to gain a new SIM connection and/or handset by using forged or stolen identity + credit card + address or ‘account takeover’.

 - Handset re-sale: The Fraudster may ‘sell on’ the handset for a profit, possibly to innocent 3rd parties

 - Free Usage they will ever pay for